-If the tenant violates the same condition of a lease more than one time and a 10-day demand was previously given, or there are more serious violations, the landlord can post or deliver a "Notice to Terminate Tenancy," which does not give the tenant an opportunity to correct the violation.
-Instead, the tenant must leave in the allowed timeframe as defined on the Notice to Terminate Tenancy (between one and 91 days) or dispute the eviction before a judge in court.
+If the tenant violates a lease multiple times and a 10-day demand was previously given, or there are more serious violations, the landlord can post or deliver a "Notice to Quit," which does not give the tenant an opportunity to correct the violation.
+Instead, the tenant must leave in the allowed timeframe as defined on the Notice to Quit (between one and 91 days) or dispute the eviction before a judge in court.